 MVPs are intended for rapid and easy development based upon existing concepts, with a minimal budget.
 This method lets businesses collect user feedback on their product and use it in later iterations.
-With the help of MVP, the user can identify the audience that best suits them.
 Building an MVP requires finding a proper balance between what businesses can offer users and what they want.
-MVPs have a purpose: test the hypothesis that this software can solve a customer problem.
+MVPs have a clear purpose: test the hypothesis that this particular software can solve a customer problem.
 MVPs help companies reduce errors in development processes.

-Now that we have the basics, here are a few tips from a seasoned team who’s built a ton of MVPs for the past almost 20 years.
+Now that we have the basics, here are a few tips from a seasoned team who’s built a ton of MVPs for almost 20 years.

-- Define your requirements and assumptions – as clearly as possible.
+- Define your mvp business model, requirements and assumptions – as clearly as possible.
 The more specific you get, the more valuable things you’ll find out and the fewer misunderstandings later on.

 - You can test out all the risky assumptions you might have at this stage – that’s the whole point.